So much to learn!

 this page will be updated in spring 2015.

-Berkshire Choral Festival classes and lectures are taught by professional faculty and music staff.
+Berkshire Choral International classes and lectures are taught by professional faculty and music staff.
 Learn music history, theory, vocal technique, how to audition, how to care for your voice, and much more.
 In addition, private voice, theory, ear training, and conducting lessons are available on a fee basis.

-You will learn new things no matter which BCF venue you choose, but know that only our home campus in Sheffield offers the full complement of classes listed below (every week, unless noted otherwise).
+You will learn new things no matter which BCI venue you choose, but know that only our home campus in Sheffield offers the full complement of classes listed below (every week, unless noted otherwise).
 There are similar options at our other locations, just fewer in each category.

 2013 classes and lectures